yasirbhutta/yasirbhutta.github.io/capcut/index.md

 **Video:**
 **Audio:**

-What is the process of separating the vocal track from a song, leaving the instrumental music behind?
+1. What is the process of separating the vocal track from a song, leaving the instrumental music behind?

 - a) Audio mixing
 - b) Isolate voice
 - c) Sound equalization
 - d) Track duplication

-Which of the following is NOT a basic editing function available in CapCut?
+2. Which of the following is NOT a basic editing function available in CapCut?

 - a.
 Trimming video clips
 - b.
 Adding video overlays
 - c.
 Adjusting video speed (slow motion/fast motion)
 - d.
 Live streaming directly from the app

-CapCut offers a library of pre-made video templates to simplify the editing process.
+3. CapCut offers a library of pre-made video templates to simplify the editing process.
 These templates typically include:

 - a.
 Only basic video transitions
 - b.
 Only pre-selected music tracks
 - c.
 A combination of transitions, effects, text styles, and music
 - d.
 None of the above, templates are just blank video projects

-Which feature of CapCut allows you to remove the background from a video?
+4. Which feature of CapCut allows you to remove the background from a video?

 - A) Chromakey
 - B) Remove BG
 - C) Overlay
 - D) Masking

-In CapCut, which tool is used to speed up or slow down video playback?
+5. In CapCut, which tool is used to speed up or slow down video playback?

 - A) Animation
 - B) Speed
 - C) Transition
 - D) Filter

-What is the primary function of the ‘Overlay’ feature in CapCut?
+6. What is the primary function of the ‘Overlay’ feature in CapCut?

 - A) To add text to the video
 - B) To add another video or image on top of the main video
 - C) To apply filters to the video
 - D) To adjust the video’s brightness and contrast

-Which CapCut feature is used to apply predefined movements to text or objects?
+7. Which CapCut feature is used to apply predefined movements to text or objects?

 - A) Animation
 - B) Keyframe
 - C) Transition
 - D) Motion Blur

-What does the ‘Keyframe’ feature in CapCut allow you to do?
+8. What does the ‘Keyframe’ feature in CapCut allow you to do?

 - A) Apply color grading to the video
 - B) Create smooth transitions between video clips
 - C) Adjust specific points for animations within the video
 - D) Add subtitles to the video

-How can you split a video clip into two parts in CapCut?
+9. How can you split a video clip into two parts in CapCut?

 - A) By using the ‘Trim’ tool
 - B) By using the ‘Split’ tool
 - C) By using the ‘Cut’ tool
 - D) By using the ‘Crop’ tool

-What does the ‘Effects’ feature in CapCut primarily do?
+10. What does the ‘Effects’ feature in CapCut primarily do?

 - A) Adds text to the video
 - B) Adds sound effects
 - C) Adds visual effects like glitches, blurs, and lighting effects
 - D) Adjusts the speed of the video

-Which CapCut feature allows you to create smooth transitions between video clips?
+11. Which CapCut feature allows you to create smooth transitions between video clips?

 - A) Transition
 - B) Animation
 - C) Filter
 - D) Speed

-How can you add subtitles to your video in CapCut?
+12. How can you add subtitles to your video in CapCut?

 - A) Using the ‘Text’ tool
 - B) Using the ‘Overlay’ tool
 - C) Using the ‘Effects’ tool
 - D) Using the ‘Speed’ tool

-Which feature in CapCut allows you to stabilize shaky footage?
+13. Which feature in CapCut allows you to stabilize shaky footage?

 - A) Speed
 - B) Stabilize
 - C) Transition
 - D) Trim

-Which CapCut feature can be used to create a green screen effect?
+14. Which CapCut feature can be used to create a green screen effect?

 - A) Chromakey
 - B) Background Blur
 - C) Masking
 - D) Overlay

-How can you adjust the brightness and contrast of a video in CapCut?
+15. How can you adjust the brightness and contrast of a video in CapCut?

 - A) Using the ‘Filter’ tool
 - B) Using the ‘Effects’ tool
 - C) Using the ‘Adjustment’ tool
 - D) Using the ‘Split’ tool

-How can you add a voiceover to your video in CapCut?
+16. How can you add a voiceover to your video in CapCut?

 - A) Using the ‘Music’ tab
 - B) Using the ‘Text’ tab
 - C) Using the ‘Voiceover’ tool
 - D) Using the ‘Effects’ tab

-Which feature in CapCut allows you to create a picture-in-picture effect?
+17. Which feature in CapCut allows you to create a picture-in-picture effect?

 - A) Overlay
 - B) Split
 - C) Trim
 - D) Keyframe

-What is the purpose of the ‘Masking’ feature in CapCut?
+18. What is the purpose of the ‘Masking’ feature in CapCut?

 - A) To apply filters
 - B) To hide or reveal parts of the video
 - C) To add text
 - D) To change video speed

-Which tool in CapCut lets you adjust the audio levels of your video?
+19. Which tool in CapCut lets you adjust the audio levels of your video?

 - A) Music
 - B) Audio
 - C) Volume
 - D) Effects

-How can you reverse a video clip in CapCut?
+20. How can you reverse a video clip in CapCut?

 - A) Using the ‘Reverse’ tool
 - B) Using the ‘Speed’ tool
 - C) Using the ‘Split’ tool
 - D) Using the ‘Overlay’ tool

-Which feature in CapCut allows you to apply predefined visual effects to your video?
+21. Which feature in CapCut allows you to apply predefined visual effects to your video?

 - A) Transition
 - B) Effects
 - C) Filter
 - D) Overlay

-Which tool would you use to create slow-motion effects in CapCut?
+22. Which tool would you use to create slow-motion effects in CapCut?

 - A) Speed
 - B) Transition
 - C) Overlay
 - D) Animation

-What does the ‘Trim’ tool in CapCut allow you to do?
+23. What does the ‘Trim’ tool in CapCut allow you to do?

 - A) Add music
 - B) Cut out parts of the video from the beginning or end
 - C) Add text
 - D) Adjust speed

-Which CapCut feature helps you to split a video into multiple parts?
+24. Which CapCut feature helps you to split a video into multiple parts?

 - A) Trim
 - B) Split
 - C) Cut
 - D) Crop

-What is the main purpose of the ‘Text’ feature in CapCut?
+25. What is the main purpose of the ‘Text’ feature in CapCut?

 - A) To change video speed
 - B) To add subtitles or titles
 - C) To apply color effects
 - D) To trim the video

-Which feature allows you to adjust the opacity of an overlay in CapCut?
+26. Which feature allows you to adjust the opacity of an overlay in CapCut?

 - A) Filter
 - B) Effects
 - C) Opacity
 - D) Transition

-How can you apply a black and white effect to your video in CapCut?
+27. How can you apply a black and white effect to your video in CapCut?

 - A) Using the ‘Trim’ tool
 - B) Using the ‘Effects’ tool
 - C) Using the ‘Filter’ tool
 - D) Using the ‘Split’ tool

-Which feature in CapCut allows you to change the aspect ratio of your video?
+28. Which feature in CapCut allows you to change the aspect ratio of your video?

 - A) Trim
 - B) Crop
 - C) Aspect Ratio
 - D) Overlay

-Which tool would you use to highlight a specific part of your video in CapCut?
+29. Which tool would you use to highlight a specific part of your video in CapCut?

 - A) Masking
 - B) Trim
 - C) Overlay
 - D) Effects

-Which feature in CapCut allows you to remove the background from a video?
+30. Which feature in CapCut allows you to remove the background from a video?

 - A) Chromakey
 - B) Background
 - C) Overlay
 - D) Masking

-Which feature in CapCut helps in creating a mirror effect in a video?
+31. Which feature in CapCut helps in creating a mirror effect in a video?

 - A) Transition
 - B) Transform
 - C) Effects
 - D) Overlay

-Which tool in CapCut can be used to add pre-designed stickers to a video?
+32. Which tool in CapCut can be used to add pre-designed stickers to a video?

 - A) Text
 - B) Effects
 - C) Sticker
 - D) Overlay

-How can you apply a blur effect to a video in CapCut?
+33. How can you apply a blur effect to a video in CapCut?

 - A) Use the 'Filter' tool
 - B) Use the 'Effects' tool **Correct**
 - C) Use the 'Blur' tool
 - D) Use the 'Crop' tool

-Which CapCut feature allows you to merge multiple clips into one video?
+34. Which CapCut feature allows you to merge multiple clips into one video?

 - A) Trim
 - B) Merge
 - C) Split
 - D) Overlay

-Which option in CapCut lets you create a border around your video using an image?
+35. Which option in CapCut mobile app is used to create a border around your video using an image?

 - A) Overlay
-- B) Background
+- B) Background **correct**
 - C) Border
 - D) Frame

-Which option in CapCut lets you create a border around your video?
+36. Which option in CapCut is used to create a border around your video?

 - A) Overlay
+- B) Background **correct**
+- C) Video Effects
+- D) Frame

+37. Which option in CapCut lets you create a Frame around your video?

+- A) Overlay
 - B) Animations
 - C) Video Effects **correct**
 - D) Frame

-**Photos:**
+38. Cupcut is developed by which company?

+a) Google
+b) Apple
+c) ByteDance
+d) Adobe

+39. How can you duplicate a video clip in Cupcut?

+- a) Tap the clip and select "Duplicate" from the menu. **Correct**
+- b) Right-click the clip (if using on PC) and choose "Duplicate."
+- c) Hold the clip and drag it to the side while creating a copy.
+- d) There is no way to duplicate clips in Cupcut.

+40. How can you reduce background noise from a video clip in Cupcut?

+- a) Use the "Reduce noise" tool available in the audio editing menu. **Correct**
+- b) Apply an audio filter specifically designed for noise cancellation.
+- c) Lower the volume of the background music track.
+- d) Manually edit and remove unwanted audio segments.

+41. What is the function of the "Chroma Key" effect in Cupcut?

+- a) Removes a specific color from the video clip, creating a green screen effect.
+- b) Adjusts the color balance of the video to achieve a warmer or cooler tone.
+- c) Inverts the colors of the video clip, creating a negative image effect.
+- d) Applies a blurring effect to specific areas within the video frame.

+42. What does the "Picture-in-Picture" (PIP) feature allow you to do in Cupcut?
+- a) Overlay a smaller video clip on top of another video clip.
+- b) Resize and reposition a single video clip within the frame.
+- c) Split the video screen into multiple sections for displaying multiple clips.
+- d) Combine multiple photos into a single collage image.

+43. What does the "Text-to-Speech" feature in Cupcut allow you to do?
+- a) Convert written text into spoken narration automatically.
+- b) Add captions or subtitles to your video based on an audio track.
+- c) Change the pitch and speed of existing voiceover recordings.
+- d) Synchronize text overlays with the rhythm of the background music.

+44. What is the purpose of the "Trends" section in Cupcut's effects library?
+- a) Showcases popular and trending visual effects used by creators.
+- b) Offers a selection of filters and transitions.
+- c) Provides tutorials and guides on using different effects.
+- d) All of the above

+45. How can you use keyframes to create a zooming effect on a video clip in Cupcut?
+- a) Set keyframes to define the starting and ending zoom levels.
+- b) Apply a pre-made zoom animation template to the clip.
+- c) There is no way to create a zooming effect in Cupcut.
+- d) All of the above

+46. What does splitting an audio clip do in Capcut?
+- a) Silences a specific section within the audio clip.
+- b) Separates the audio clip into two independent clips.
+- c) Increases the overall volume of the selected audio segment.
+- d) Creates a looping effect for the audio clip to play continuously.

+47. What is the purpose of using text captions or subtitles in Capcut?
+- a) To add decorative text elements to enhance the video's visual appeal.
+- b) To improve accessibility by providing text representation of the audio dialogue.
+- c) To hide unwanted elements within the video frame by covering them with text.
+- d) To create a countdown timer or progress indicator for the video.

+48. How can you import video clips into a new Capcut project?
+- a) Tap the "+" button on timeline and choose "Videos" from the media library.
+- b) Use "Add Video" button
+- c) There is no option to import videos, you can only record them within the app.
+- d) Both A and B

+49. What does the "Freeze Frame" effect do in Capcut?
+- a) Creates a still image from a specific frame within the video clip.
+- b) Duplicates a short video clip and extends its duration significantly to simulate a pause.
+- c) Gradually slows down the video playback speed until it comes to a complete stop.
+- d) There is no way to create a true freeze frame effect in Capcut.

+50. How can you create a video collage or split-screen effect in Capcut?
+- a) Use the pre-made video templates with a collage layout.
+- b) Import multiple video clips and layer them on the timeline with adjusted sizes and positions.
+- c) Apply a chroma key effect to remove the background from one video and overlay it on another.
+- A & B **Correct**

+1. What is the advantage of using masks in Capcut video editing?
+- a) Applies a specific shape or outline that reveals or hides certain areas of the video content.
+- b) Creates a picture-in-picture effect by placing a smaller video clip on top of the main video.
+- c) Animates specific elements within the video frame to draw attention to them.
+- d) Controls the depth of field effect, blurring the background for a more cinematic look.

+1. What are some creative green screen editing techniques you can use in Capcut?
+- a) Replace the green screen background with a static image or another video clip.
+- b) Superimpose yourself or other elements onto a virtual background environment.
+- c) Animate the green screen background to create a moving or changing scene.
+- d) All of the above

 ## Fill in the Blanks